Barclay Prime

 Barclay Prime is an upscale steakhouse located in Philadelphia on S 18th St near Rittenhouse Square.
 The steakhouse was founded by restaurateur Stephen Starr and owned by his company STARR Restaurants.

 History

 Stephen Starr opened the steakhouse in 2004.
-The head chef is Mark Twersky.
+The head chef is Benjamin Moore.
+The former head chef is Mark Twersky.
 The steakhouse has Wagyu beef and is known for having a menu item which offers the most expensive cheesesteak in Philadelphia priced at $120 (now $140).
 The cheesesteak consists of "Wagyu rib-eye, foie gras, onions, truffled cheese whiz and a half-bottle of champagne".

 During the COVID-19 pandemic the steakhouse offered "40-day dry-aged rib eye, truffle mac and cheese and chilled Maine lobster cocktail" for delivery.

 In 2019, Barclay Prime was listed by The Daily Meal as the sixth-best steakhouse in the United States in a list of the top 50 non-chain steakhouses saying the steakhouse was "undoubtedly 21st century, the menu is as classic as can be".
 In 2018, a fund-raising dinner was held for Elizabeth Warren at the steakhouse.